ConYel/my_site_two/README.md

 An honest public servant can't become rich in politics.
 He can only attain greatness and satisfaction by service.
 ― Harry S. Truman

+To be capable of steady friendship or lasting love, are the two greatest proofs, not only of goodness of heart, but of strength of mind.
+― William Hazlitt